 A security deposit is a guarantee amount that hosts may require from guests to cover potential damages to the property during their stay.
 This deposit is set by the host and is separate from the total booking price.
 If no damages occur, the deposit is refunded at check-out or within a maximum of 14 days after check-out.

-Security Deposits on Booking Platforms (Except Airbnb)
+Security Deposits on Booking Platforms (Excluding Airbnb)

 For bookings made through platforms other than Airbnb, the security deposit policy varies.
 Here's what you need to know: